Agentic AI-RAN: Enabling Intent-Driven, Explainable and Self-Evolving Open RAN Intelligence: Evaluation

 \subsection{Experimental Setup}

 We consider a simulated O-RAN segment deployed over a 500m $\times$ 500m area with six O-RUs, each hosting two radio cells (RCs), for a total of 12 cells.
 The number of active UEs is 20 to emulate light to moderately loaded conditions.
-Propagation is modelled using a free-space path loss channel, and each RC transmits at 30 dBm over 5G NR bands N77 and N78.
+Propagation is modelled using a free-space path loss channel, and each RC transmits at 30 dBm over 5G New Radio (NR) bands N77 and N78.
 Mobility and cell association procedures are handled through a standard received-signal-strength-based handover criterion.
 This setting provides a controlled yet representative environment to benchmark different agentic control variants under increasing load and multi-cell, multi-band operation.
 In our simulations, each experiment consists of 50 independent episodes, each corresponding to a fixed network scenario with stochastic traffic and mobility realizations.
-Each episode lasts 600 seconds of simulated time.
+Each episode lasts 600 seconds of simulated time. {The agent's decision space is structured as follows.
+Observations include per-slice throughput/latency aggregates, per-cell physical resource block (PRB) utilization, transmit power, queue lengths, and handover event rates, sampled at 100 ms granularity from E2.
+Actions are skill invocations from a catalog including {power-cap, PRB-reallocate, handover (HO)-threshold-adjust, slice-scale-up, slice-scale-down} with bounded parameter ranges.
+Skill outputs are translated into E2/A1 control messages applied at the next decision tick, with outcomes observed in the subsequent KPM window and recorded as evidence.}